kon-ham/kon-ham.github.io/_posts/2020-03-20-psy389-cross-cultural-psychology.md

 References
 The Buddhist Centre.
 (2018).
 What is Buddhism? | The Buddhist Centre.
 Retrieved from https://thebuddhistcentre.com/buddhism
-Choi,&nbsp;Y., Tan,&nbsp;K.&nbsp;P., Hiong,&nbsp;Y.&nbsp;M., & Pekelnicky,&nbsp;D.&nbsp;D. (2014).
+Choi, Y., Tan, K. P., Hiong, Y. M., & Pekelnicky, D. D. (2014).
 Race-Ethnicity and Culture in the Family and Youth Outcomes: Test of a Path Model with Korean American Youth and Parents.
 Race and Social Problems, 6(1).
-Matsumoto,&nbsp;D.&nbsp;R., & Juang,&nbsp;L.&nbsp;P. (2017).
+Matsumoto, D. R., & Juang, L. P. (2017).
 Culture and psychology.
-Min,&nbsp;P.&nbsp;G. (2013).
+Min, P. G. (2013).
 Koreans in North America: Their twenty-first century experiences.
 Lanham: Lexington Books.
-Tang,&nbsp;M., & Russ,&nbsp;K. (2007).
+Tang, M., & Russ, K. (2007).
 Understanding and Facilitating Career Development of People of Appalachian Culture: An Integrated Approach.
 The Career Development Quarterly, 56(1), 34-46. doi:10.1002/j.2161-0045.2007.tb00018.x
-Willima,&nbsp;S.&nbsp;I. (1999).
+Willima, S. I. (1999).
 Doing Business in the Deep South: A Guide for Internationals.
 S.A.M.
 Advanced Management Journal, 64(4).